jay8anks/Asp.net-HtmlToPdf---NReco.PdfGenerator/README.md

 NReco.PdfGenerator is very similar in ease of use, and cheaper for commercial use.

-The only thing I noticed between the two products is that NReco.PdfGenerator PDFs look a little big and blocky compared to the actual HTML as viewed in a browser.
+The only thing I noticed between the two products is that NReco.PdfGenerator PDFs look a little big and blocky compared to the actual HTML as viewed in a browser (or PDFs generated using EO.Pdf).
 To get around this issue, I added an HTML zoom tag to reduce the size a little bit.
 Outside of the image URL, this is the one other setting that may need to be adjusted:

    html  {
         zoom: 70%;